 Why Master Data Management is Important for Large Programs

-Master data management can have a big impact on streamlining data for large programs.
+Master data management can have a big impact on streamlining data for large programs, like ERP implementations.
 Many companies may have multiple instances of the same system across different locations or different systems running in different locations.
 Often, the data created and maintained in one of the systems may have different meanings or uses in the other systems.
 This makes it difficult to pull insights out of the data, which then hinders the ability to use the data to determine actions – which increases the difficulty of tasks within global financial consolidation and global reporting.
 It also makes it much harder to ensure that you have the right data for good decision making.

 It can take anywhere from days to weeks to gather the data across the different systems, make any necessary translations, and finally consolidate the data into meaningful information.
 With all the manual processes typically required to complete these steps to gather insights, there are many areas high at risk for mistakes to be made.
 However, with master data management, data has the same meaning from one system to the next, allowing it to be more easily compiled, and therefore ensuring that it can be more trusted.